-5 min read ✭ In this post, we‘re sharing five strategies your nonprofit should utilize now to improve your email marketing in one month!
+5 min to read ✭ In this post, we're sharing five strategies your nonprofit should utilize now to improve your email marketing in one month!
 Learn about the importance of segmenting your lists, automating a welcome series, building friendships, and more.

 A/B Test Your Current Email Templates